Liverpool announced as first UK university to join AEgIS experiment at CERN

 The University of Liverpool has closely collaborated with CERN on low energy antimatter physics for more than a decade.
 The University’s Department of Physics has made key contributions to the ALPHA experiment and through the QUASAR Group, Liverpool experts have pioneered a number of instrumentation solutions.
 This includes a cryogenic current comparator for the non-invasive intensity measurement of nA beams, gas jet-based beam profile monitors, as well as novel sensors for the 3D mapping of electrostatic fields in ion traps and beam transport lines.

-Moreover, the QUASAR Group has initiated and coordinated the Horizon 2020 “Accelerators Validating Antimatter physics” (AVA) network between 2016 and 2021.
+Moreover, Liverpool has initiated and coordinated the Horizon 2020 “Accelerators Validating Antimatter physics” (AVA) network between 2016 and 2021.
 This was the largest-ever research and training network on low energy antimatter physics and included a Fellow based in AEgIS.

-QUASAR Group leader Professor Carsten P Welsch said: “We are excited to be a member of the AEgIS collaboration and the first UK University to join this experiment.
-We have been working with the collaboration for many years - initially on studies into new beam monitors and later within the framework of the pan-European AVA project.
-The experiment offers excellent prospects for ground-breaking research and we look forward to being part of this international team.”
+AVA Coordinator and Liverpool’s Head of the Physics Department, Professor Carsten P Welsch said: “We are excited to be a member of the AEgIS collaboration and the first UK University to join this experiment.
+We have been working with the collaboration for many years - initially on studies into new beam monitors and later within the framework of the AVA project.
+The experiment offers excellent prospects for ground-breaking research and we look forward to continuing our successful collaboration.”

 For further information on AEgIS, please visit: https://aegis.web.cern.ch/